To understand the essential features of normal human anatomy at the tissue, organ and system level

 This discipline essentially deals with the gross and microscopic structure of various cells, tissues and organs that make up the human body.
 The physical relationships in space between tissues and organs will be explored.
 Also, the development of the fetus and the various body parts of the human body will be taught in a special module called Embryology.
 Apart from didactic lectures, your education will also come from hands-on experience in dissecting human cadavers.

 As the name suggests, the courses audited in this department will deal essentially with the chemical nature of the human being.
-Core themes will include but are not limited to the chemical nature of food substances and their fate within the human body. <br The various chemical reactions that sustain life as well as chemical and biologic agents like enzymes and hormones will be emphasized.
+Core themes will include but are not limited to the chemical nature of food substances and their fate within the human body.
+The various chemical reactions that sustain life as well as chemical and biologic agents like enzymes and hormones will be emphasized.
 Instructions will be passed on through didactic lectures and practical sessions in the laboratory.

 This discipline essentially deals with the functions of various components of the human body – cells, tissues, organs and systems.
 There are strong relationships between Physiology and Biochemistry which was once a part of it.
 Physiology and Anatomy are also intimately related as one deals with function and the other, with structure.
 Teaching will be done through didactic lectures and practical sessions in the laboratory.